-But she had a theory as to where it came from.
-“We live our lives in trailers.
-[Actors are] like circus folk; people don’t realize that it’s super-unglamorous, and the water [in the trailers] comes from tanks they put chemicals in so that it doesn’t freeze.
-It’s like an antifreeze,” she said.
-“You would never wash your face with it.
+But she had a theory as to where that idea came from.
+"We live our lives in trailers.
+[Actors are] like circus folk; people don't realize that it's super-unglamorous, and the water [in the trailers] comes from tanks they put chemicals in so that it doesn't freeze.
+It's like an antifreeze," she said.
+"You would never wash your face with it.
 So anyone who washes their face at work would have to use bottled water to wash their face.
-There’s a grain of truth in everything that someone has taken it and just spoiled it.”
+There's a grain of truth in everything that someone has taken it and just spoiled it."

 Paul McCartney died in a 1966 car crash and was replaced by an impersonator.

 This might be one of the most absurd celebrity rumors of all time.
 As the theory goes, Paul McCartney died in a car crash, and the remaining Beatles members decided to replace him with a lookalike so that his death wouldn't affect the band's future.

 Of course, truthers believe that a bunch of audio clues appear in The Beatles' music.
 Like, if you slow down "Strawberry Fields Forever," you can apparently hear John Lennon saying what sounds like, "I buried Paul."

 But in 1969, McCartney put the rumors to rest, telling Life magazine: "The people who are making up these rumors should look to themselves a little more.
 There is not enough time in life.
 They should worry about themselves instead of worrying whether I am dead or not."

 The Beatles smoked marijuana before meeting the Queen.